joelnir/joelnir.github.io/_drafts/doxygen-travis.md

 ---
 layout: post
-title:  "Automatic online documentation with Doxygen, Travis CI and GitHub Pages"
+title:  "Automatic online documentation with Doxygen, Travis CI and GitHub pages"
 categories:
 ---
+<script src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.0/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript"></script>
 For a couple of weeks I've been putting my eveningings into developing a neural network framework in C++.
 As the project has grown I've started thinking about how usefull it would be to have an accesible documentation at hand.
 This immediatley got me thinking about doxygen, a really nice tool for generating documentation in multitude different formats directly from comments in source code.
-By combining this with the Continous Integration tool Travis CI and web hosting from GitHub Pages I set up a system that keeps an online documentation up to date with the master branch of the project.
+By combining this with the Continous Integration tool Travis CI and web hosting from GitHub pages I set up a system that keeps an online documentation up to date with the master branch of the project.
 This setup can quite easily be expanded and generalised to multiple kinds of projects hosted on GitHub.

 The main idea behind the system is:
 - We have a set of source files with descriptive comments
-- HTML documentation for these is generated through Doxygen
+- html documentation for these is generated through Doxygen
 - Travis CI runs Doxygen on every push
 - Documentation is saved in separate repository/branch
 - Repository/branch is served using github pages

 An example of this setup can be found in my [NNetCpp](https://github.com/joelnir/NNetCpp) project, with the documentation pushed to the [NNetDocs repository](https://github.com/joelnir/NNetDocs).
-This can then be reached through a [GitHub Pages website](https://joelnir.github.io/NNetDocs/).
+This can then be reached through a [GitHub pages website](https://joelnir.github.io/NNetDocs/).

 ### Source files
 Although this setup will help with an easy deployment of the documentation, the quality to the documentation is fully dependent on writing informative comments.